This post may contain affiliate links. For more information please see my full disclosure statement.

 So here’s the process that I’m currently working.
 I’m not perfect, but I’m trying.

 Make a decision.
 Is getting fit a priority of yours or not?
 If you’re not ready to make that commitment, that’s fine.
 Own that choice.
 If you are ready, then make the choice to be more active.
+In Lisa Delaney’s book, Secrets of a Former Fat Girl, she told herself “It’s not an option,” whenever she felt like skipping a workout.
 That attitude shift will have a big impact on how you manage your time.

 Be realistic.
 I work full time, help my husband with his business, and I’m the kind of mom who likes to spend time with her kid, so the times of day I can write are limited to the very early morning or after Miss O goes to bed.
 Because of these constraints, working out for an hour a day is not realistic for me.
 But 20-30 minutes I can manage.

 Have a plan.
 If you don’t have a way to organize and plan your time, you will waste a lot of it.
 The important thing is to have a plan and follow it.
 This will keep you focused, show you your progress, and help you see the big picture of your goals.

 One thing at a time.
 If you’re not at all active, just start moving more.
 Park far away from the store.
 Take a couple laps around the office.
 Take the stairs.
 Walking is a great first step when trying getting active for the first time (in a while).
 It’s easy on your body and you can literally do it anywhere, with little to no equipment.

 The More The Merrier.
 Having a workout buddy is a great way to stay on track.
 They will help motivate you when you’re feeling low, and vice versa.
 Plus, it’s harder to skip out on a workout when you know someone’s waiting for you.